brentlaster/ai-3in1-demo/README.md

 ## Building out an AI agent that uses RAG and runs locally ##

-These instructions will guide you through configuring a GitHub Codespaces environment that you can use to run the code if you want.
+These instructions will guide you through configuring a GitHub Codespaces environment that you can use to do the labs.

 **1. Click on the button below to start a new codespace from this repository.**